-Most people use sticks or stick their hands in the hole looking for the fish...we use our feet.
+A lot of people go head first or hands first, we go feet first, mostly for safety reasons, but leaves your hands free.
 Most people also wear tennis shoes, which leads to missing a bunch of holes and fish because you just can't tell.

 You definitely don't want to go alone because it can be dangerous.
 You also want someone there to string the fish and block holes.
 It is an awesome adventure.